 He has overseen all of the orchestra’s innovative outreach work, including their astonishing ‘Vision Symphony’ project which has enabled dozens of blind and vision-impaired musicians to perform with an orchestra for the first time.

-In 2017 he made his concert conducting debut with the orchestra, most recently conducting them in the premiere of his revised Vision Symphony in Galway’s Black Box Theatre in April 2022.
+In 2017 he made his concert conducting debut with the Irish Memory Orchestra, most notably conducting them in the premiere of his revised Vision Symphony in Galway’s Black Box Theatre in April 2022.
 Prior to this, he acted as assistant conductor to principal conductor Bjorn Bantock whilst fulfilling the role of principal guitarist.
-As assistant conductor since 2013. he has conducted many rehearsals with professional musicians, apprentice musicians and the IMO Singers.
+As assistant conductor since 2013, he has conducted many rehearsals with professional musicians, apprentice musicians and the IMO Choir.
 He has also overseen the orchestra’s annual ‘Apprentice Schemes’ since 2013, which have trained hundreds of musicians of all ages in the Irish Memory Orchestra’s unique performance practices.

-An active guest conductor, guitarist and composer, he has worked with ensembles such as the RTÉ Concert Orchestra, Irish Chamber Orchestra and Crash Ensemble, as well as conducting world premieres of his own compositions with the Oriel Traditional Orchestra and the Community Rhythms Peace and Reconciliation project in Omagh, Northern Ireland.
+An active guest conductor, guitarist and composer, he has worked with ensembles such as the RTÉ Concert Orchestra, Irish Chamber Orchestra, Prague Chamber Orchestra and Crash Ensemble, as well as conducting world premieres of his own compositions with the Oriel Traditional Orchestra, Cois Cladaigh Choir and the Community Rhythms Peace and Reconciliation project in Omagh, Northern Ireland.